vuanhtuan1012/deep-learning-with-pytorch/README.md

 val_loader = DeviceDataLoader(val_loader, device)
 ```

+The evaluation on test set shows that this neural network gives a little better result in comparison with logistic regression (accuracy = 0.96 vs 0.92).

 The complete code of this part is in the notebook [deep neural networks with gpu.ipynb](deep%20neural%20networks%20with%20gpu.ipynb).